FoxHoundOps/IoTGoat-Research-Challenge/README.md

 To use the automation scripts provided in this repository, follow the instructions provided in each script's respective README or code comments.
 Ensure that the necessary dependencies are installed, and refer to the specific usage examples for proper execution.

+---

+Let me know if you need any further modifications.